 Parent/Child Accounts

-This article explains how parent/child functionality works and which organizations may be a good fit for this this functionality.
-This feature is currently only available on the 360MatchPro Enterprise Plan.
+This article explains how the parent/child account functionality works in Double the Donation Matching and which organizations are the best fit for this structure.
+This feature is currently only available for nonprofits using the Double the Donation Matching Enterprise Plan.

 Use cases for parent/child accounts